-- Calculated from purchase price: by selecting this, Teamleader Focus will calculate your product price based on your purchase price multiplied by a factor by your choice.
+- Calculated from unit cost: by selecting this, Teamleader Focus will calculate your product price based on your unit cost multiplied by a factor by your choice.

 - Calculated from other price list: Teamleader Focus will calculate the price based on another price list whose 'Calculation Method' is Normal.

 Once you have selected the calculation method, click ‘Save’ to continue.